-Beef stroganoff may also be served with potatoes or over split buttered biscuits.
+Created using a simple skillet, this version still maintains all the classic flavors of the traditional dish.
+We recommend serving it with potatoes or over split buttered biscuits.
 A sprinkling of fresh chopped parsley or chives adds color and flavor to the stroganoff.
+As do sauteed mushrooms.
 See the tips and variations below the recipe for additional ideas, and some tips for increasing the sauce and sour cream.

 While this recipe calls for tender top sirloin, you may use another tender cut.
 Tenderloin is pricey, but it is excellent in stroganoff.
 Avoid overcooking the tender beef sirloin or tenderloin.
-If you happen use a tougher cut of beef, it will need more simmering time.
+If you happen use a tougher cut of beef, just make note that it will need more simmering time.

 - 1 1/2 pounds lean beef (top sirloin or similar)

 - 1 teaspoon ground black pepper

 - 2 tablespoons butter

 - 1 tablespoon extra-virgin olive oil

 - 1 tablespoon all-purpose flour